 The same aunt who interested Bill McAllister in journalism gave him his first stamp album, a Minkus beginner album in 1952.
 His interest then and now has remained U.S. stamps, especially first-day covers and programs.
 He began his pursuit of first-day programs after covering a first-day ceremony for the 1987 Girl Scout stamp in Washington.
 That ceremony prompted him to write a weekly stamp column that appeared in The Washington Post and other newspapers for 12 years.
 McAllister joined Linn's as its Washington correspondent in 1996 and has continued his interest in reporting how individual stamps are created and the intense lobbying for their approval.
 He also enjoys getting behind the scenes of the U.S. Postal Service, one of Washington's biggest federal agencies.
 To McAllister how the mail moves – or sometimes doesn't move – is almost as interesting as the stamps that the agency produces.

 Matthew started collecting stamps at the age of six, when he lived in Rome and would spend sunny Sunday mornings at the Porta Portese flea market, picking used Italian commemoratives out of the street vendors’ fat stockbooks for 5 or 10 lire apiece.

 As a teenager in New York, he enjoyed accompanying his father, Barth, to the vast stamp shows at the New York Coliseum and Madison Square Garden.

 As an adult, Matthew found that stamps inspired him to study graphic design, typography and printing, and triggered a lasting curiosity about history, geography, art and the parallel declines of colonial empires and monarchic facial hair.

-He writes about the auction market for Linn's Stamp News and occasionally for The New York Times, mostly on stamp subjects, like his father before him.
+He writes about Great Britain for Linn's Stamp News and occasionally for The New York Times, mostly on stamp subjects, like his father before him.
 He is trying desperately to pass on his love of stamps to his three children, with limited success.